astroprofsmith/intromodern.github.io/_sources/c3fourvectors.md

 allows it to have the same scale as the horizontal axis.
 This makes it possible to compare lengths on both axes, which otherwise would have different dimensions and therefore be incomparable (which is bigger, one second or one meter?).
 Second, the displacement four vector has a time component of $cdt$, so having the $c$ included in the axis means that distances on the diagram can accurately represent the components of the displacement four-vector.

+Experts in the field avoid the whole issue by using units where $c=1$.
+Then you can leave out the $c$ altogether, since multiplying anything by 1 leaves it unchanged (and it saves writing to leave it out).
+I will leave the $c$ in most of the time, as its absence tends to confuse the beginner.

 ```{code-cell}
 :tags: ["remove-input"]